Troubleshoot Device Trust after upgrade

 In Identity Engine, you need authentication policies for devices that aren't trusted.
 If you didn't configure these correctly, you receive an error when you try to deactivate Device Trust (Classic Engine.
 The error message varies, depending on affected authentication policies.

-For example, your Device Trust (Classic Engine) app sign-on policy might have to following configuration:
+For example, your Device Trust (Classic Engine) app sign-on policy might have the following configuration:

 - CLIENT: Windows and/or macOS